 Akaroa harbour and inlet are in a caldera of an extinct volcano.

 The Plains Vintage Railway & Historical Museum houses the Rogers K88 built in 1878.
-It spent the years 1927 to 1974 in the Oreti River.
+It spent the years 1927 to 1974 in the Oreti River as part of a defence system.
 A remarkable piece of restoration and renovation.

 Other locomotives at the centre are ‘A’ 64, 1873; ‘Ja’ 1260; Railcar ‘RM’ 50 and five diesels.